impel-intelligence/dippy-bittensor-subnet/docs/miner.md

 python3 neurons/miner.py --wallet.name coldkey  --wallet.hotkey hotkey --repo_namespace <your_huggingface_username> --repo_name <your_huggingface_repo> --chat_template <your_chat_template> --online True
 ```

 ## Running local evaluation

-The same evaluation used by validators can be run locally.
+The evaluation code used by validators can also be run locally by miners.
 Note that some score results, such as latency, may not be 100% exact given the nature of the scoring.

 In the root of this repository, first build the docker image: